← All AI Agents & Tool Use modules

 This activity needs JavaScript.

-Why this matters next One tool call answered a one-part question.
-But "how many more people live in Tokyo than Paris?" needs two lookups and then a calculation.
-Module 3 introduces the ReAct pattern: chaining thought, action, and observation across several steps.
+Why this matters next A single tool invocation suffices for a single-step question.
+However, a question such as "how many more people live in Tokyo than in Paris?" requires two retrievals followed by a calculation.
+Module 3 introduces the ReAct pattern, which interleaves reasoning, action, and observation across multiple iterations.

 Next: The ReAct Pattern →